-Global food shortages Rearing livestock is an incredibly inefficient way of producing food.
+Global food shortages Rearing animals is an incredibly inefficient way of producing food.
 This is because only a fraction of the calories that the animals eat is actually converted into food that people can eat.
-Beef cattle are the most inefficient food converters.
-They need to eat 25kg of animal feed to produce just a single kg of meat14 in effect wasting more than 95% of what they are fed.
-Today, livestock consume over a third these farm animals provide less than a fifth (18%) of our calories.16 Another way to look at the incredible inefficiency of animal farming is land use.
-Livestock take up 83% - over four fifths of the world's farmland, while providing only 37% of our protein and 18% of our calories.17 We would be able to feed at least four times as many people by using the available land to feed people directly, on a plant-based diet, rather than by using it to fatten animals.
-Water consumption - The water footprint of a 150g plantbased vegan burger is 158 litres, compared to 2,350 litres for a 150g beef burger - to produce the meat version requires 15 times more water.18 The world's freshwater supply is diminishing.
-Already, approximately a quarter of the human population is suffering from water shortages.
-The more freshwater we use for animal farming, the less will be available for people to drink, or to use for growing crops.19
+Cattle are the most inefficient food converters.
+They need to eat 20kg of animal feed to produce just a single kg of meat, using up, or in effect 'wasting' 95% of what they are fed.
+Today, farmed animals consume over a third (36%) of the world's crop calories, yet these farm animals provide less than a fifth (18%) of our calories.
+Another way to look at the incredible inefficiency of animal farming is land use.
+Animals reared for food take up 83% - over four fifths - of the world's farmland, while providing only 37% of our protein and 18% of our calories.
+18 We would be able to feed at least four times as many people by using the available land to feed people directly, on a plant-based diet, rather than by using it to fatten animals.